AdLib Music Synthesizer Card Overview & Compatible Games

 - Works with XTs, ATs, and IBM PS/2 models

-- If you have IBM 5150 you need a special BIOS programmed (flash the right BIOS)
+- If you have an IBM 5150, you need a special BIOS programmed (flash the right BIOS)

 - IBM 5170 requires a BIOS upgrade to an AMI or AWARD BIOS to utilize this card (Requiring replacing/programming the 2x 27c256 EPROMS)